masaori335/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

    .. member:: off_t segments

-      The number of segments in the volume.
+      The number of segments in the stripe.
 This will be roughly the total number of entries divided by the number of entries in a segment.
 It will be rounded up to cover all entries.

    .. member:: off_t buckets

-      The number of buckets in the volume.
+      The number of buckets in the stripe.
 This will be roughly the number of entries in a segment divided by ``DIR_DEPTH``.
 For currently defined values this is around 16,384 (2^16 / 4).
 Buckets are used as the targets of the index hash.